Ibtissamkaddach/Expense-tracker-App/README.md

 # Expense-tracker-App
-# Expense Tracker App

 This is a full-stack expense tracker application built with the MERN stack (MongoDB, Express, React, Node.js).
+This App allows the user to track their expenses by creating, reading, updating and deleting expense entries.
+This project contains two main structures: as a backend entry and a frontend.

 ## Features

-- Add and track expenses
+- Add , track, update and delete expenses
 - View a list of all expenses

-## Setup
+## Project Set-up

 ### Backend
+server.js: Entry point of the backend server. routes/expenseRoutes.js: Defines the API routes for managing expenses. controllers/expenseController.js: Contains the logic for handling API requests.
 1. Navigate to the `backend` folder:
    ```powershell
    cd backend